postmodern/chruby/README.md

 file.
 Other Ruby switchers also understand this file: https://gist.github.com/1912050

+### Single Command

+A single command can be run under particular Ruby with `chruby-exec`:

+    chruby-exec jruby -- gem update

 ### Default Ruby

 If you wish to set a default Ruby, simply call `chruby` in `~/.bashrc` or